Learn something new every day

 The cause of shoulder impingement syndrome is irritation or slight injury to the rotator cuff.
 These are muscles and other supportive elements that surround the shoulder joint and help it to move within a certain range.
 If inflammation occurs in these muscles, this can begin to impact muscle integrity, since the muscles get pushed up against the bones, which reduces blood supply.
 Ability to move the muscles is affected greatly, and people could have a hard time performing simple tasks.
 The shoulder and sometimes the upper arm may feel weak and unable to do most things.

 There are additional potential causes of shoulder impingement syndrome.
 People who get bursitis in the shoulder could end up with inflamed rotator cuff muscles.
-Inflammation of the tendons that are in the rotator cuff in the form of tendonitis may be another condition that results in shoulder impingement.
+Inflammation of the tendons that are in the rotator cuff in the form of tendinitis may be another condition that results in shoulder impingement.

 The symptoms of this condition in early stages typically include pain and the aforementioned muscle weakness or restriction of movement due to pain or weakness.
 Left untreated or if unaddressed, other complications can occur.
 Swelling muscles and lack of muscle integrity may result in tears to the rotator cuff or sometimes the biceps muscle.